jt-lanl/cov-voc/README.md

 reason for this is so that the `n`'th character in each sequence corresponds to site number `n`.

+## MATCHFASTA

+identifies sequences from a fasta file that matches a given pattern; with no pattern specified, it provides a conveinent way to view fasta files (eg, subsets of sequences and/or subsets of sites)

 ## MUT2FASTA

 `mut2fasta` takes one or more mutant strings (either from a file or from the